 Right now, on a 1200 acre farm in the upland desert region of New Mexico, a pumpkin is more than three-quarters its way to maturity.
 In early October that pumpkin will be plucked from it's nursery by one of 700+ Native American farmers.
 The orange fruit will be placed in a tractor trailer among hundreds of its kin and will spend a week traveling to St. Petersburg, Florida.

-On Wednesday, October 12, the Riviera United Methodist Church Pumpkin Patch opens its grounds to you, reader.
+On Wednesday, October 11, the Riviera United Methodist Church Pumpkin Patch opens its grounds to you.
 That pumpkin, lifted by farmers hands from the ground just a few days prior, is graciously placed on our campus among its brethren.
 It waits.
 Pretty awesome so far, right?
 But that's only part of the pumpkins journey.
-For an adventure waits for you and it!
+For an adventure waits for you both!

 Will you, or your significant other, or your child discover that pumpkin?
 Will your home be brighter with its presence?
 Will you be nourished by its delicious seeds?
-Will your family giggle as you carve silly faces from it and place it on your porch?
-Or will you, reader, miss out on continuing this pumpkins journey?
+Will your family giggle as you carve silly faces on it and place it on your porch?
+Or will you miss out on continuing this pumpkins journey?

 Right now, on a 1200 acre farm in New Mexico, a pumpkin is waiting for you to help it move along its journey.
 Will you?
 See you in October.